boderg/recipe-base/TESTING.md

 - To fix this, I renamed all 'single_recipe' entries to 'recipe' in the app routing along with the name of the recipe.html page.

+The placeholders are too long for mobile screens.

+![screenshot](documentation/bugs/placeholders.png)

+- To fix this I shortened the legth of the placeholder text and made the size of the text samller using css.

 ## Unfixed Bugs

-- The placeholders are too long for mobile screens.

-![screenshot](documentation/bugs/placeholders.png)
+There are no more bugs that I am aware of.